Johnatanogueira/etl-procedure-codes-crawler/crawler/README.md

 This image includes all necessary dependencies such as headless Chrome, Selenium, pandas, BeautifulSoup, and AWS integration.

+## Note on SQL Queries

+The original SQL queries used in this project have been removed for confidentiality reasons, as they contain business-specific logic and database structures from a private environment.
+This repository focuses on showcasing the crawler implementation, data processing logic, and integration flow (Athena, S3, Airflow, etc.) while keeping proprietary information secure.

 ## Docker Image Build
 ``` bash